 It also is common for homeowners to do a cash out refinance to pay off credit cards and personal loans.
 You can save a lot of interest charges.
 However, be leery of paying off all that debt and then running up the credit cards again.
 Because at that point, now you have credit card debt again, plus debt with your house as collateral.
 For borrowers with less than perfect credit, see bad credit refinance options.

+The cost to refinance mortgage loans is not the only factor to consider.
+Borrowers want to know how much they will save with a lower mortgage rate.
 A refinance on the rate alone can reduce your mortgage payment each month and really save you a lot of interest over the years.
 You will be issued a new mortgage with a lower rate but you are not borrowing more money.
-How much you will save depends on your original interest rate, what the new rate is and your closing costs.
+How much you will save depends on your original interest rate, what the new rate is and how much the refinance costs are.
 The savings financially can build up over time as you make monthly payments with the lower rate.
+Most successful refinance transactions include a lower interest rate, lower monthly payment so the borrower can save money.

 A term refinance is a new home loan with a different length than the original loan.
 You can refinance your 15 year fixed rate loan into a 30 year loan or the other way around.
 See 15 year vs 30 year mortgage options.
 If you are having a hard time making your mortgage payments, doing a refinance to a 30 year mortgage lowers what you have to pay each month.
 If you suddenly start making more money and can make bigger payments, switching to a 15 year mortgage could be a great move, as you will save huge in interest charges by cutting years off the mortgage.

 An adjustable rate mortgage has a fixed rate for 3,5 or 7 years, then switches to a rate that adjusts every year.
-If interest rates are rising, you may want to lock into a fixed rate with your refinance.
+If mortgage refinance rates are rising, you may want to lock into a fixed rate with your refinance.

 Pros and Cons of Home Refinancing